 Trust your instincts and suspicion.
 To report any suspicious behavior or concerns, call Security at (336) 841-9111, or fill out a campus crime stoppers tip online.
 You do not need to provide your name when contacting Security.

-Prepare in advance; know where to go and how to get there; locate the manual fire alarm and extinguisher closest to you.
-Your own common sense is the finest safety device ever developed . . .
-Above all, remember to use your head.
+Prepare in advance; know where to go and how to get there; locate the nearest fire alarm and extinguisher.
+Get out of the building.

 When the Alarm Sounds:

-The major cause of death during a fire is smoke inhalation.
-Familiarize yourself with your everyday surroundings.
 Know in advance how many doors you will have to pass along your evacuation route before you reach the nearest exit door.
 If heavy smoke is present, the exit signs above the doors may be obscured.
-Knowing in advance how many doors you must pass will allow you to crawl or crouch low while counting the number of doors, so you will know when you reach the exit door (even if you can’t see that it is the exit.)
+Knowing how many doors you must pass will allow you to crawl or crouch low so you will know when you reach the exit door (even if you can’t see that it is the exit.)

 If safe to do so, attempt to extinguish a small contained fire with a fire extinguisher.
-Do this only if you can do so safely.
 If there is any doubt, evacuate.
-To properly use a fire extinguisher, remember PASS:

 Always know your escape route.
 Keep your back to the exit and never let the fire get between you and the exit.